 What is a VPN?

-You might have heard about or seen the words best VPN service provider, and wondered what they mean.
-This means a virtual private network and was built for remote workers or offices to connect to their internal networks.
+You might have heard about or seen the words best VPN service provider and wondered what they mean.
+This meant a virtual private network built for remote workers or offices to connect to their internal networks.

-However, over the years things have changed, and they are now one of the best ways to protect your online browsing habits and online privacy.
+However, things have changed over the years, and they are now one of the best ways to protect your online browsing habits and online privacy.

 You might wonder, what does a VPN do?
 Once you sign up for a service, all of your data and traffic travels through a different IP address than the one issued to you from your internet provider.
 This makes your connection appear invisible to the outside world, and this includes your ISP.

 |Service Provider||Pricing per month||Rating|